 D.C. to Launch Campaign against Transgender Discrimination

-August 6, 2012 by Eric Cameron, Digital Media Coordinator
+August 6, 2012 by Eric Cameron, Digital Media Specialist

 The D.C.
 Office of Human Rights (OHR) is set to launch the nation’s first government-funded campaign to fight discrimination against transgender people.

 The Washington Blade reports that the five-ad series will be displayed throughout the nation’s capital this fall.
 Ads will feature two transgender men, two transgender women and a self-identified genderqueer person.
 The ads will highlight D.C.’s transgender-inclusive anti-discrimination law and encourage Washingtonians to report discrimination to OHR.